rickardlindberg/rlci/README.md

             * Requires async engine server
             * Requires more advanced parameter passing IPC

+* `./zero.py integrate` should create branch with unique name instead of `BRANCH`.

+* What is the report right after the first deploy?

 ## History

 This is where I document the completed stories.